Migis catsup

 ⚠ Note: for metric to imperial (or vice-versa) conversion please refer to our article on Cooking Measurements 101.

-♼ Featured image is generic and may not represent the (final) appearance of a dish.
+♼ Featured image may be generic and may not represent the (final) appearance of this recipe.
+Recipe origin is unknown, we claim no copyrights for this recipe.

 I called my fathers mother Migi because I couldnt say my grandmother when I was little.
 Migi lived with my grandfather in an imposing Victorian house just three blocks from our Bed and Breakfast; it is now the Clearfield County Historical Museum.
 When I was growing up it was such a fun visit; they had a maid named Bertha who was a wonderful cook, but Migi taught her everything!